websights

 2. Be able to restrict the model from rigid body motions in the X and Y directions, making it more stable.

 It is always advisable to take advantage of symmetrical models in simulations.
-In order to extract the symmetrical model, we will use the CAD Edit Mode.
-For this, click the ‘Edit in CAD mode’ button (1 in figure 2) from the geometry pop-up.
-The CAD mode is opened for this geometry.
+In order to extract the symmetrical model, we will use the Edit CAD option.
+For this, click the ‘Edit a Copy’ button (step 1 in Figure 2) from the geometry pop-up which opens the Edit CAD environment.
+In order to extract the symmetrical model, we use the Split operation:

 This process will result in the halved model being extracted.
 Now you can repeat the process to extract the quarter symmetrical model, just changing the orientation from ‘Y’ to ‘X’ in step 2.
 You should end up with the following geometry: